 FOR GRADUATE AND UNDERGRADUATE STUDENTS

-Purpose: To promote the importance of botany to horticulture by encouraging young men and women to study field botany, and to offer an opportunity to gain knowledge and experience in the field beyond the regular course of study.
+Purpose: To promote the importance of botany to horticulture by encouraging young men and women to study field botany in the US, and to offer an opportunity to gain knowledge and experience in the field beyond the regular course of study.